brikis98/yevgeniy-brikman-homepage/_posts/2012-02-19-got-slow-download-but-fast-upload.md

 Russ has found even more info about this issue: it turns out it's not just a Comcast DSCP bug, but also poor handling of this bug by the firmware of many routers.
-More details here: [Critical DSCP bug Affecting WiFi Download Speeds on Comcast](http://www.dd-wrt.com/phpBB2/viewtopic.php?t=176395&amp;postdays=0&amp;postorder=asc&amp;start=0).
+More details here: [Critical DSCP bug Affecting Wi-Fi Download Speeds on Comcast](http://www.dd-wrt.com/phpBB2/viewtopic.php?t=176395&amp;postdays=0&amp;postorder=asc&amp;start=0).